Last Updated on January 26, 2023

 12. Live below your means.

 Finally, the most important lesson is to live below your means which teaches that you should not spend more than what you earn.
-This way, you will not fall into debt.
+This way, you will avoid falling into debt.

 For example, if you earn P20,000, don’t spend a peso more.
-If you need more, you will have to find other ways to supplement your needs or wants.
+If you need more, you must find other ways to supplement your needs or wants.

 Living below your means does not simply mean saving a few pesos.
 It is a way of life.
 It teaches contentment that hopefully will develop into a more intentional living.

-First, I want to congratulate you for putting in the work to graduate.
+First, I congratulate you for putting in the work to graduate.
 Your family and friends must be so proud of you.
 Second, I welcome you to a new chapter of your life.

-You will face many challenges in your adulthood, especially in terms of finances.
-That is why I wrote this post, hoping it can provide you with a starting point.
+You will face many challenges in your adulthood, especially concerning finances.
+That is why I wrote this post, hoping it can give you a starting point.

-Just keep the faith that in whatever challenges go before you, God has a grander plan for you.
+Just keep the faith that God has a grander plan for you in whatever challenges go before you.